davidhartman00/ThomasLite/README.md

 ### Running Thomas Lite

 You can clone Thomas Lite using brunch.
-This will run `npm install` and `bower install` for you.

 ```
 brunch new https://github.com/Creative-Licence-Digital/ThomasLite.git your-template
 ```

+You can ignore this step if you have already forked the repo via GitHub, and instead just run the `bower install` and `npm install` commands.

 Now you are ready to run Thomas...